alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ### Section 4.5: Installing packages

 Packages can be installed from a local mirror (inside the environment) of `CRAN` and `PyPI`, for challenges in Tier 2 environment or below.
 You can install packages you need from these copies in the usual way, for example `pip install` and `packages.install` for Python and R respectively.

+`python` and `R` installs should be done on a **per-user level** to avoid changing/breaking the global setup for each team.

 Requests for additional packages may be submitted via the facilitator for Tier 3 environments and above, or if a requested package is not available from the package mirrors in a Tier 2 or below environment.
 In the latter case, please first try to find an alternative in `PyPI` or `CRAN` which can be used to the same/similar effect.